nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

 A reference to the <code>practitioner</code> profile for who administered and / or recorded the vaccine.

-Where there is only a single practitioner recorded against the immunisation record
+Where there is only a single practitioner recorded against the immunisation record:
-- If the practitioner recording the vaccination also administered it, then associate a <code>practitioner.role</code> code <code>AP</code> (Administering Provider) with practitioner profile.
+- if the practitioner recording the vaccination also administered it, then associate a <code>practitioner.role</code> code <code>AP</code> (Administering Provider) with practitioner profile
-- If the GP Clinical System cannot determine whether the practitioner administered the vaccine or recorded the vaccination event or both, then do not return a <code>practitioner.role</code>.
+- if the GP Clinical System cannot determine whether the practitioner administered the vaccine or recorded the vaccination event or both, then do not return a <code>practitioner.role</code>

 This is mandatory where the <code>practitioner.role</code> is populated.